-We are lending a hand in building a new bridge to replace an existing, rickety timber bridge in Hậu Giang province.
+We helped build a new bridge to replace an old, rickety timber bridge in Hậu Giang province.
 Known by the locals as ‘Cầu Đê ngăn mặn’, it is located at Hamlet 7, Xà Phiên village, Long Mỹ district, 227 km from Saigon and 65 km from Cần Thơ.

-The bridge is in an appalling condition, presenting a huge danger to all users.
-In fact, it has caused many serious accidents for the locals, especially children going to the two nearby primary schools and a secondary school.
+The old bridge was in an appalling condition, presenting a huge danger to all users.
+In fact, it had caused many serious accidents for the locals, especially children going to the two nearby primary schools and a secondary school.

-The new bridge will be of concrete construction, 28m long, 3m wide and with 5 Ton capacity.
-Total cost amounts to VND 261 Million (about AUD 16,000), of which Vietnam Foundation contributes VND 140 Million, local people and authorities VN 80 Million and the Đồng Tâm Charity group, which manages the construction, VND 41 Million.
+The new bridge is of concrete construction, 28m long, 3m wide and with 5 Ton capacity.
+Total cost amounted to VND 261 Million (about AUD 16,000), of which Vietnam Foundation contributed VND 140 Million, local people and authorities VN 80 Million and the Đồng Tâm Charity group, which managed the construction, VND 41 Million.

 Ground breaking ceremony for the construction was held on 12 August 2018.